Here’s how you can master the elevator pitch and answer the “What do you do?” networking question like a pro.

 Not everyone finds networking events to be fun.
 In fact, for introverts, networking can be a painful activity.
 And one of the most excruciating parts?
 When everyone goes around the room and gives their elevator pitch, a quick spiel that captures the essence of what they do or what kind of job they’re looking for.
 Whether you’re presenting in front of a crowd or just having a one-on-one conversation, a good elevator pitch that answers the networking question, “What do you do?” is one of the most important tools you can have in your job-search arsenal.

-In order to craft an award-winning introduction, consider borrowing a concept from the field of marketing (you are marketing yourself, after all).
+In order to craft an award-winning introduction, consider borrowing a concept from the field of marketing — you are marketing yourself, after all.
 When promoting a product, a marketer has the choice to discuss either the product’s features or its benefits.
-Features are the things you can see, touch, or feel about a product.
-Benefits, on the other hand, are the advantages you get from a product.
+Features are the things you can see, touch, or feel about a product, while benefits are the advantages you get from it.
 The rule of thumb in marketing is that features don’t sell a product, benefits do.

-Benefits are much more enticing in an elevator pitch.
+Benefits, on the other hand, are much more enticing in an elevator pitch.
 Do you provide a competitive advantage by creating customer loyalty?
-Have you saved your employer thousands of dollars by creating efficient, new systems?
+Have you saved your employer money by creating efficient, new systems?
 You get the idea.
-Really focus on the impact of what you do and not just the tasks you have mastered.
-[TWEET] Make sure your benefits are not too over the top or you will venture into the dreaded cheesy zone.
-For example, instead of leading with something like, “I save companies from going out of business,” try one of these sample statements instead:
+Focus on the impact of what you do, not just the tasks you have mastered.
+Of course, make sure your benefits are not too general or over the top, or you will come off as cheesy and unbelievable.
+For example, instead of leading with something like “I save companies from going out of business,” try one of these sample statements instead:

-“I lead accounting departments that actually save companies money.” or
+“I lead accounting departments that actually save companies money.”